Getting a Mortgage If You’re Paid in Cash

 How to evidence a cash-based deposit

-Moreover, cash deposits from other sources, such as gifted deposits from family, will need to be evidenced with documentation.
-In this case, you’ll need a letter from the person who is providing the gift to confirm it in writing and state that they will have no interest in the property.
+Moreover, cash deposits from other sources, such as gifted deposits from family, must be evidenced with documentation.
+In this case, you’ll need a letter from the person providing the gift to confirm it in writing and state that they will have no interest in the property.

 Cash-funded mortgage deposits are only an issue for lenders and underwriters if the origin of the funds cannot be traced or the source is illegitimate.
-If either of these things is true of your cash deposit, these funds generally can’t be used for a mortgage application.
+If either is true of your cash deposit, these funds generally can’t be used for a mortgage application.

 Speak to a broker who specialises in cash-income mortgages

 If your income comes from cash-in-hand payments, speaking to a broker before you apply for a mortgage is recommended.
-The right broker can offer bespoke advice, guide you through the application process and make sure you find the right lender, first time.
+The right broker can offer bespoke advice, guide you through the application process and make sure you find the right lender the first time.

-Call us today on 0808 189 2301 or make an enquiry and we’ll set up a free, no-obligation chat between you and a broker who specialises in mortgages for people on cash income every day.
+Call us today on 0330 818 7026 or make an enquiry and we’ll set up a free, no-obligation chat between you and a broker who specialises in mortgages for people on cash income daily.

 Ask us a question